Online Submissions

 Format of the manuscript text.
 The text should be printed in Times New Roman, font size 14 pt and line spacing 1.5 pt.
 The indents from each side of a page are 2 cm.

-File with an article text to be filled into the form for submission of manuscripts should contain entire information for publication, including figures and tables.
-The manuscript structure should be consistent with the adopted model: article’s authors; article name; name of institution specifying the city and country; abstract of an article; key words; text of an article; literature; date of article receiving by an editorial board; information about authors.
+File with the article which is uploaded in the submission form for manuscripts should contain entire information for publication, including figures and tables.
+The manuscript structure should be consistent with the adopted model: article’s authors; article name; name of institution specifying the city and country; abstract of the article; key words; text of the article; literature; date when the article was received by the editorial board; information about authors.

 Full text (in Russian, in English, in both languages) should be divided into sections.
 The structure of the full text of a manuscript describing the results of original research should be consistent with the generally adopted model and contain the following sections: introduction (relevance), the body of the work broken into parts and conclusion.